-NOTE: BALLOT VERIFICATION MUST BE COMPLETED ON ALL VOTING MACHINES PRIOR TO USE IN EACH ELECTION.
+NOTE: BALLOT VERIFICATION MUST BE COMPLETED ON EVERY BALLOT STYLE PRIOR TO USE IN EACH ELECTION.

-"Ballot Verification" is the process by which the technician will visually determine if the voting machine's paper ballot face corresponds to the grid positions assigned to each candidate and/or public question.
+"Ballot Verification" is the process by which the technician will visually determine if the voting machine displays accurate Election Information.
+The Technician shall verify all contests and candidates are present and in the correct order.
 If a voting machine has an audio component, the technician must use this component to assure the accuracy of the audio file.